kking/continuous_integration/README.md

 5. Proceed with the remaining import settings for the project to complete its importation.
 Create or push changes to its repository in the class’s GitHub organization.

-6. Access GitHub Classroom and create a new individual assignment using the repository that had just been created under **Add your starter code from GitHub**.
+6. Access GitHub Classroom and create a new individual assignment using the repository that had just been created under Add your starter code from GitHub.

 7. Access travis-ci.com.
 Select the (+) next to My Repositories and select Sync account.
 Locate the project as listed, and toggle the tick mark to the left of it.